cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

   platform](https://hydra.family/head-protocol/monthly/2023-01#themes-for-2023)
   for scalability on Cardano.

-- Already completed a first feature for 0.11.0 and considering to release it as early as possible with latest advances.
+- Already completed a first feature for 0.11.0 and considering whether to release it as early as possible with latest advances.

 ![](./img/2023-05-roadmap.png) <small><center>The latest roadmap with features and ideas</center></small>